gophergala2016/Gobots/README.md

 ## Stream of Consciousness Logs

+### Friday January 22, 2016 - 8:45 PM

+Basic API schema and database interface, along with an idiomatic client wrapper for writing bots.
+Still not sure what the main server loop is going to look like (or storage), but API first, implement later right? -Ross

 ### Friday January 22, 2016 - 5:54 PM

 Ross has entered the arena.
 Also, it looks like Robot Game expired (or